LksWllmnn/finetune_eval_th/README.md

 LeRF and feature splatting are explained in the respective repositories.
 Pre-trained models can be downloaded from [this share](https://bwsyncandshare.kit.edu/s/WKsJY3EdDQcX7kK).

 ## Using Mask R-CNN and ResNet + SAM - Approach
 For Mask R-CNN, the script [M-RCNN_identifyer.py](./M-RCNN_identifier.py) can be used.
-In line 66, the path to the finetuned model must be entered.
-In line 124, the path to the images to be analyzed.
+In line 173, the path to the finetuned model must be entered.
+In line 171, the path to the images to be analyzed.
 (The test images from the thesis can be found at [this link](https://bwsyncandshare.kit.edu/s/cp8TQoXe3BWMfqA))
-In line 125, the path to the output folder can be stored where the images with the masking should be saved.
+In line 168, the path to the output folder can be stored where the images with the masking should be saved.
+In Line 174 you have to type in a case name how your model should be called.
+If it hase no finetuning you can type in "no-finetuning" and it will load automatically a pretrained standard pytorch mask r-cnn model. if you type in sth else it will search for the model-path which you provided in line 173.

 The script [ResNet_identifier.py](./ResNet_identifier.py) can be used for the ResNet + SAM approach.
 It is assumed that a SAM model can be found under the path “./chkpts/sam_vit_h_4b8939.pth”.
 This can be changed if necessary on line 127.
 A SAM model can be downloaded from [this link](https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#model-checkpoints).
 (In this Project the Model ViT-H SAM was used)